Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v3/whats-new/_index.en.md

 ## 3.2.0 (2021-02-02) - Options displayed with label in PDF

 Before this release the selected option was shown with it's value rather than the label that the end user was presented with during form filling.
-This has now been fixed so the label is diplayed in the pdf.
+This has now been fixed so the label is displayed in the pdf.

 ## 3.1.6 (2021-01-29)